 35. Seven Years in Tibet (1997)

 Seven Years in Tibet — the autobiographical drama adapted from the novel of the same name by Austrian mountaineer Heinrich Harrer, set against the backdrops of World War II and the 1950 invasion of Tibet — demonstrates the worst traits of Pitt as an actor in the 1990s.
 Distracting accent?
 Check.
 Strange blankness in moments as if nothing is going on behind his eyes?
 Check.
 Harrer may have led an interesting life, but in Pitt’s hands, he’s all surface-level characterization.
-He struggles with the accent, seeming more focused on it than imbuing his character with an interior life.
-The problem with the film is in the casting.
+He seems more focused on the accent than imbuing his character with an interior life.
 I can see why Pitt would be drawn to a sweeping historical war drama to prove his mettle, but he only looks the part of a dashing, selfish adventurer.
 When it comes to portraying the reality of who that person is, he falls short.

 34. World War Z (2013)